hyperledger/indy-hipe/text/AMES/README.md

                     "type": "string",
                     "description": "The message type.
 Ex: JWM/1.0"
                 },
-                "aad_hash_alg": {
+                "alg": {
                     "type": "string",
-                    "enum": ["SHA512", "BLAKE2b", "BLAKE2s"],
-                    "description": "The algorithm used to hash the recipients data to be put in the aad field" },
-                "cek_alg": {
-                    "type": "string",
                     "enum": ["xsalsa20poly1305", "chacha20poly1305", "xchacha20poly1305", "aes256gcm",
                              "authcrypt", "anoncrypt"]
-                }
                 },
-        },
                 "recipients": {
                     "type": "array",
-            "description": "A list of the recipients who the message is encrypted for" "items": {
+                    "description": "A list of the recipients who the message is encrypted for", "items": {
                         "type": "object",
                         "required": ["encrypted_key", "header"],
                         "properties": {
                             "encrypted_key": {
                                 "type": "string",
                                 "description": "The key used for encrypting the ciphertext.
 This is encrypted either by authcrypting with the sender key in the header data or anoncrypted"
                             },
                             "header": {
                                 "type": "object",
                                 "required": ["kid"],
+                                "optional": ["sender"],
                                 "description": "The recipient to whom this message will be sent", "properties": {
                                     "sender": {
                                         "type": "string",
                                         "description": "The anoncrypted verification key of the sender" },
                                     "kid": {
                                         "type": "string",
                                         "description": "The DID, key reference, or key of the recipient."
                                     }
                                 }
                             }
                         }
                     }
                  },
-        "aad": {
-            "type": "string",
-            "description": "The hash of the recipients block base64 URL encoded value" },
+            },
+        },
         "iv": {
             "type": "string",